natgo/wt-wiki-scraper/wikitext-transpiled/ground/2C%20bis.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-As stated before, angling the hull around 40 degrees at longer ranges can increase survivability and make the armour somewhat useful.
+As stated before, angling the hull around 40 degrees at any range can increase survivability and make the armour somewhat useful.
 If you are not sure about how far a target is, use the rangefinder, even at close range, since a miss will have you waiting almost half a minute to reload.
 The dreadful top speed will sometimes work in your favour, being that the first "wave" of enemy vehicles has already been dealt with.
 The 2C bis does not do well against multiple vehicles.
 The quick reverse acceleration can work in your favour in urban environments.

 Sitting in the rear and lobbing artillery at the enemy is a possible strategy, but the low velocity and high arc of the rounds make this difficult.
 Eventually, a dedicated anti-tank SPG will likely disable or knock out the vehicle.
 The 2C bis performs better at mid-range (100-400 m) encounters where tracking targets can be easier.
 Surprisingly, despite its size, getting "Shadow Strikes" is possible in urban areas.

 Use your machine guns to clear obstacles that may trigger the HE shell's fuse prematurely.
 The 2C bis doesn't have a coaxial machine gun, which can be a problem when clearing obstacles as the hull guns have limited firing arcs.
 Turning the entire hull to shoot down fences and trees can be quite tedious, so always do it ASAP when you arrive at a comfortable position.

+=== Enemies worth noting: ===

+* [[BT-5|BT]]-5/7: those light tanks can be very threatening in the hands of an experienced tanker.
+They are very fast and agile, so they can show up at any location surprisingly fast.
+Their cannons are also powerful enough to penetrate the 2C bis' armour at any range, and usually knock out a few crews.
+Luckily, their armour is poor so a hit anywhere (or sometimes a near miss) can disable them.
+If the 2C is under their attack, angling the hull can help increase protection: while the effective thickness still won't be enough to stop a 45 mm AP, the 2C's large tracks and wheels can sometimes weaken the shell's kenetic energy.
+* [[15cm sIG 33 B Sfl]], [[Ho-Ro]], [[Spj fm/43-44]]: these tanks are armed with a large caliber howitzer just like the 2C bis, posing a huge threat with HE overpressure.
+Usually 1-2 shots from them can completely destroy a 2C bis.
+But they have weak protection, so a direct hit or a near miss (especially close to their open compartment) can wipe them out.
+If you are aware of their presence, it is best not to engage unless they are reloading or distracted.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->